September 24, 2020

 Finally, it is only professional of us to make clear that the task of inputting content into the website should be that of the client and their team.

-We implement tools that allow our clients the ability to manage their websites from the moment of launch.
+We implement tools that allow clients the ability to manage their websites from the moment of launch.
 Taking some time to get used to the chosen CMS by uploading content will be time well spent.

 We do of course input some content during the build and testing phases, but the client should allow time within their schedule to populate the website with product information prior to going live.